 The big New York publishing houses NEVER publish a manuscript without extensive editing!

-Have you ever read a biography of famous writer?
+Have you ever read a biography of a famous writer?
 Hemingway, for instance, worked extensively with Max Scribner who would return voluminous notes on what he felt Hemingway’s manuscript needed.
 Jack Kerouac had Robert Giroux as editor.
 Giroux extensively marked Kerouac manuscripts, and on occasion, made textual changes to submit for Kerouac’s approval.

 Have you wondered why even the best of writers need editors?

+Is memoir editing important?
 Following are reasons even the Hemingways and the Kerouacs need editors.
 As you(and they) write day after day, over the months and years it takes to complete a manuscript, some of the pitfalls we all become prey to include:

 - becoming attached to your prose.
 Often, we are enamored of particular scenes and go from tolerating their extraneous quality to feeling comfortable with the fact that they do not contribute to your memoir.
 Aren’t they so well-written and such good memories!
 In our self-editing, we become indulgent and leave the “little darlings” in.
 Many writing workshops justly talk about “killing your little darlings”—that is, editing them out.
 You don’t have to worry about your Memoir Network editor being indulgent with the “little darlings.”

 - being blinded to your faults.
 After all, most of us do not see our faults, and if we do, they do not seem so serious.
 The fact is they get in the way of the reader’s access to your story.
 Your editor will point these out and will suggest alternative approaches.